lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Getting started
 ~~~~~~~~~~~~~~~~~~~

-First create your own fork of lookit-api and/or ember-lookit-frameplayer.
-Then follow the directions for installation of lookit-api or ember-lookit-frameplayer.
-If you only want to change something about the Lookit site, without touching experiment functionality (for instance, to add a question to the demographic survey or change how studies are sorted), you will only need to run `lookit-api` and can follow the Django project installation steps.
+First create your own fork of lookit-api, ember-lookit-frameplayer, and/or lookit-docs.
+Follow the directions for installation of lookit-api or ember-lookit-frameplayer if needed.

+>> **Where's the code I need?** If you only want to change something about the Lookit site, without touching experiment functionality (for instance, to add a question to the demographic survey or change how studies are sorted), you will only need to run `lookit-api` and can follow the Django project installation steps.
 If you want to develop experiment frames or change how the experiment player works, you will need to follow the steps for local frame development, installing *both* `lookit-api` and `ember-lookit-frameplayer` and telling them how to talk to each other.
 Your changes, however, will likely be limited to the `exp-addons` repo or possibly `ember-lookit-frameplayer`.

 Ignoring some files
 ~~~~~~~~~~~~~~~~~~~~